Demystifying Batch Normalization in ReLU Networks: Equivalent Convex Optimization Models and Implicit Regularization: Introduction

 Another line of research studied the effects of BN on neural network training and identified several benefits.
 For example, \citet{im2016empirical} showed that training deep networks with BN reduces dependence on the parameter initialization. \citet{wei2019meanfield} analyzed BN via mean-field theory to quantify its impact on the geometry of the optimization landscape.
 They reported that BN flattens the optimization landscape so that it enables the use of larger learning rates.
 In addition, \citet{bjorck_understanding,santurkar2018optimization,arora2018theoretical} showed that networks trained with BN achieve faster convergence and generalize better.
 Furthermore, \citet{daneshmand2020rank} proved that BN avoids rank collapse so that gradient-based algorithms, e.g., Stochastic Gradient Descent (SGD), are able to effectively train deep networks.
 Even though these studies are important to understand the benefits of BN, they fail to provide a theoretically complete characterization for training deep networks with BN.

-\textbf{Convex Neural Networks: } Recently, a series of papers \citep{pilanci2020neural,ergen2020aistats,ergen2020cnn,ergen2020convexgeo,sahiner2021vectoroutput, sahiner2021convex} studied ReLU networks through the lens of convex optimization theory.
+\textbf{Convex Neural Networks: } Recently, a seriess of paperss \citep{pilanci2020neural,ergen2020aistats,ergen2020cnn,ergen2020convexgeo,sahiner2021vectoroutput, sahiner2021convex} studied ReLU networks through the lens of convex optimization theory.
 Particularly, \citet{pilanci2020neural} introduced exact convex representations for two-layer ReLU networks, which can be trained in polynomial-time via standard convex solvers.
 However, this work is restricted to two-layer fully connected networks with scalar outputs.
 Later on, \citet{ergen2020cnn} first extended this approach to two-layer scalar output Convolutional Neural Networks (CNNs) with average and max pooling and provided further improvements on the training complexity.
 These results were extended to two-layer fully convolutional networks and two-layer networks with vector outputs \citep{sahiner2021vectoroutput}.
-However, these convex approaches are restricted to two-layer ReLU networks without BN, thus, do not reflect the exact training framework in practice, i.e., regularized deep ReLU networks with BN. \textbf{Unlike these prior works, we not only analyze training problems with batch normalization but also extend the analysis to deeper architectures in Section \ref{sec:deeper_networks}.
-Furthermore, we prove that the optimal layer weight can be obtained as closed-form solutions in the high-dimensional and/or overparameterized regimes (see Theorem \ref{theo:twolayer_closedform}, \ref{theo:twolayer_vector_closedform}, \ref{theo:deep_closedform}, \ref{theo:deep_vector_closedform}, \ref{theo:twolayer_bnafter_closedform}).}
+However, these convex approaches are restricted to two-layer ReLU networks without BN, thus, do not reflect the exact training framework in practice, i.e., regularized deep ReLU networks with BN.